Training > Clouds & Containers > CKA-JP + CKS-JP 試験バンドル

 Minimize base image footprint

-Secure your supply chain: whitelist allowed registries, sign and validate images
+Secure your supply chain (permitted registries, sign and validate artifacts, etc.)

 Monitoring, Logging and Runtime Security20%